Maciekxdabu/Krong-Unity-Wakacje-2024/README.md

 The player controls a commander who gives orders to minions that do most of the work.

-The project is intended to be finished by the end of summer 2024.
+The project has been finished by the end of summer 2024.

+The playable build is available at the itch.io page of the project: [link](https://merloj.itch.io/necropolygon)

 Contact Merloj and krąg-unity for more details.